 Fairly Odd Coaster

-Please note, after this review was written, both the theme park and roller coaster were renamed.
-Camp Snoopy is now Nickelodeon Universe and Timberland Twister is now the Fairly Odd Coaster.
+Please note, after this was written the theme park was renamed Nickelodeon Universe and Timberland Twister was renamed Fairly Odd Coaster.

 The Mall of America in Minneapolis, Minnesota houses Camp Snoopy, which is widely regarded as one of the most unique theme parks in the country.
 The gigantic shopping structure is shaped like a square and in the middle of sits the family park.
 Seven fun acres are spread out under glass and the facility houses twenty-one kiddie and family amusement rides.